ElinaKapetanaki/My-First-Open-Source-Contribution/README.md

 # My-First-Open-Source-Contribution

-I contributed by creating a **Zotero handler** for **MindsDB**, allowing seamless integration of bibliographic data with AI-powered queries.
+I contributed by creating a **Zotero handler** (Research material and Reference management) for **MindsDB** (AI-powered database integration), allowing seamless integration of bibliographic data with AI-powered queries.

-- MindsDB - AI-powered database integration
-- Zotero - Reference management
-- Open Source Collaboration

 Excited to contribute more to open-source projects!